Trump divines his own truth without consequences

 In Trump's case, they were simply more of the same flurry of daily controversies that characterize his presidency.
 While his critics reacted with outrage, his supporters saw media fact checks as just more "fake news."

-Former Director of National Intelligence James Clapper compared Trump's method to the "moment-to-moment flexibility in the treatment of facts" described by George Orwell in his novel "Nineteen Eighty-Four."
+Former Director of National Intelligence James Clapper, whose criticisms Trump has previously rejected, compared the President's method to the "moment-to-moment flexibility in the treatment of facts" described by George Orwell in his novel "Nineteen Eighty-Four.

 "Up is down, black is white, war is peace," Clapper recently said on CNN.
 "What disturbs me is this is becoming normal in this country.
 The people just accept the fact that the place to look for truth is not the White House."